Little Rock facing another year of record-high homicides

 He said about 90% of the homicide victims in Little Rock are Black.
 Around 80% are Black men.

-According to the CDC, homicide is the leading cause of death for Black boys and men aged 1-44.
+According to the CDC, homicide is the leading cause of death for Black boys and men ages one through 44.

 DORI is tracking the factors that lead to murder, from the social and emotional, to the educational, environmental, and economic.